-The Honors Scholars Program at CCCC is intended to challenge highly academically qualified A.A and A.S. students by providing them an opportunity to complete projects in a variety of courses.
-Successful completion of four honors courses and a presentation will allow students to receive "Honors" recognition on their transcript and to potentially transfer to an honors program at a four-year university.
+The Honors Scholars Program at CCCC is intended to challenge high academically qualified A.A. and A.S. students by providing them an opportunity to complete projects in a variety of courses.
+Successful completion of four honors courses and a presentation will allow students to receive "Honors" recognition on their transcript and to potentially transfer to an honors program at a four-year university. cccc.edu/honors scholars programs my establish additional academic progress requirements and impose sanctions for failure to meet those requirements.

-cccc.edu/honorsscholars